pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part3/index.md

 If we look at the [manifest](https://github.com/microservices-demo/microservices-demo/blob/master/deploy/kubernetes/manifests/orders-db-dep.yaml) for the orders-db deployment, we can see that the code follows it closely.
 You can find the full [Sock Shop code in the Pulumi examples repository](https://github.com/pulumi/examples/tree/master/kubernetes-ts-sock-shop).

-Although we encapsulate the deployment in a single large script, we can improve on that by creating components using classes to abstract the implementation details.
+Although we encapsulate the deployment in a single large script, we can improve that by creating components using classes to abstract the implementation details.

 ## Deploying Guestbook as a Component

-We can abstract objects, such as Deployments and Services, into components to create our own resources.
+We can abstract objects, such as Deployments and Services, into components to create our resources.
 [ComponentResource]({{< relref "/docs/reference/pkg/nodejs/pulumi/pulumi#ComponentResource" >}}) is Pulumi construct or resource that can aggregate other resources into a combined resource.
 Let’s take a look at how we implement the [Guestbook with components](https://github.com/pulumi/examples/tree/master/kubernetes-ts-guestbook/components).

 The Kubernetes [GuestBook](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) is a canonical example of a stateless application.
 It consists of multiple PHP frontend services backed by Redis replicas and a lead Redis database to store guestbook entries.
 In the previous example, we created a Deployment and a Service for each microservice in the application.
 Although this is a valid pattern for deploying an application in Kubernetes, it doesn’t take full advantage of the capabilities of infrastructure as code.